Bay sach chruk

 Bay sach chruk (បាយសាច់ជ្រូក [baːj sac cruːk]; lit. 'rice and pork') is a Cambodian pork and rice dish.
 It is commonly served as a breakfast dish.

 Description

-Bay sach chruk is made from thin cuts of pork marinated in palm sugar, garlic, coconut milk, and fish sauce - variations of the marinade used exist in different parts of Cambodia.
-This pork is served with a healthy side of rice paired with a bowl of chicken broth garnished with radishes and fried onions.
+Bay sach chruk is made from thin cuts of pork marinated in palm sugar, garlic, coconut milk, and fish sauce with variations of the marinade in different parts of Cambodia.
+This pork is served with steamed rice paired with a bowl of chicken broth garnished with radishes and fried onions.
 The dish is normally prepared and kept warm over a grill or a bed of coals.
 It is a common breakfast food in Cambodia.